hharryyf/codeforcepractice/README.md

 by simply filling with the first row of the matrix.
 Secondly, we should pay attention to g[i][j] and g[i][j+1], this would decrease k to a suitable value. https://codeforces.com/problemset/problem/509/D

+514. Beautiful Rectangle (diff=2300, constructive algorithm)
+Firstly find the dimension, this can be done by sweeping.
+Secondly, fill in the numbers from the higher frequency number to the lower frequency number in a diagonal shape. https://vjudge.net/problem/CodeForces-1276C